 Vietnam is truly an amazing place to travel, live, or visit.
 The country has caught the attention of many travelers as they have discovered Vietnam’s allure.
 I have lived in Vietnam for many years and have traveled throughout the country.

 Vietnam is a very safe place to travel alone.
-But with any country you are going to visit, there are a few things you should know about Vietnam and how to ensure you are safe during your travels.
+But with any country you visit, you should know a few things about Vietnam and how to ensure you are safe during your travels.